 Potential Consequences of Tooth and Jaw Bone Loss

 - Problems with remaining teeth, including misalignment, drifting, loosening, and loss

 - Distortion of other facial features

-- Jaw (temporomandibular joint TMJ) pain, facial pain, and headaches
+- Jaw (TMJ or temporomandibular joint) pain, facial pain, and headaches

 - Difficulty speaking and communicating

 - Inadequate nutrition as a result of the inability to chew properly and painlessly

 Are You Ready to Smile With Confidence Again?

 Contact us with any questions or to schedule an appointment to reclaim your smile today!